-Five Michigan Tech alumni who are following their dreams will visiting campus to inspire and energize.
-They will speak about their experiences at Michigan Tech and how those prepared them for success after graduation.
+Five Michigan Tech alumni who are following their dreams visited campus to inspire and energize.
+They spoke about their experiences at Michigan Tech and how those prepared them for success after graduation.

 Sarah Carlson ‘03 Chemistry is an assistant professor of surgery at Boston University and a vascular surgeon at the Boston VA Medical Center.
 She has a passion for complex aortic aneurysm repair and mentoring young surgeons in training.
 Read more.

 Kevin Moran ‘10 Mechanical Engineering manages manufacturing operations and is the lead mechanical designer at H3D gamma, a new company working to revolutionize the way we identify and localize gamma-ray sources.
 Prior to his current position, he worked for Manoj Bhargava, the founder of 5 hour energy, and scaled Mt.
 Denali during its worst summit in 30 years.
 Read more.